Walberswick: Culture and community

 The village and surrounding beach and marshland have long attracted residents drawn from the arts, film and media.
-In the 1890s and 1900s the village became associated with Philip Wilson Steer and his circle of English Impressionists.
+In the 1890s and 1900s, the village became associated with Philip Wilson Steer and his circle of English Impressionists.
 It was home to the noted artist and architect Charles Rennie Mackintosh from 1914.
-It was also the birthplace of Oscar-nominated documentary film maker Humphrey Jennings famous for his World War II documentaries.
+It was also the birthplace of Oscar-nominated documentary film maker Humphrey Jennings, famous for his Second World War documentaries.

 Considering its size, an inordinate number of British celebrities own or have owned holiday homes in the village including the late Clement Freud and his wife Jill, and their daughter Emma Freud and her partner Richard Curtis.
 Anna Freud (the daughter of Sigmund Freud) and Dorothy Burlingham (the daughter of Louis Comfort Tiffany) kept a weekend retreat there from the late 1940s until the early 1980s.
 Film director Paul Greengrass, Martin Bell and ITV's Director Peter Fincham have houses in the village, as did the late Geoffrey Palmer.
 Paul Heiney and Libby Purves live nearby.

 The village is the setting for Esther Freud's novel The Sea House, thinly disguised as 'Steerborough'—presumably a coded reference, or in-joke, towards one-time resident Philip Wilson Steer (see above).
 Esther Freud, the cousin of Emma Freud and daughter of painter Lucian Freud, also has a house in the village with her husband, actor David Morrissey.

 The village was famous for its annual crabbing competition, the British Open Crabbing Championship, last held in August 2010.
 The person who caught the heaviest crab within a period of 90 minutes was declared the winner.
 The proceeds supported many charitable causes.

 Walberswick is reputedly haunted by a phantom coach, drawn by headless horses and driven by the murderer Tobias Gill, who was hanged in the area in the 18th century.